Steve Yzerman: Would've been 'a long life' without the Stanley Cup

 ►On finally winning the Cup: "It was an incredible sense of relief.
 Simply, it was ultimate joy.
 It was something I had dreamed about.
 With each year, there was more desperation, more desperation and honestly, after '96, you're like, we had just had this incredible year, maybe we're never going to win this thing."

 ►On the Russian Five: "Once they threw them out there, it changed the whole outlook of our team.
-They played a completely different way and I know it was even frustrating practising against them in scrimmage.
+They played a completely different way and I know it was frustrating practicing against them in scrimmage.
 Scotty didn't use them all the time.
 Occasionally, he would put them together and they would take over a game.

 "Sergei was incredibly talented, Kozzie (Slava Kozlov) was vastly underrated, Vladdy was not just an incredible competitor but he was also scoring goals and Igor (Larionov), as a kid, I watched him play in the Olympics and he and Slava (Fetisov) were legends.
 They were really good teammates and they took great pride in winning the Stanley Cup.
 We wouldn't have won without those guys."